da-green/Text-Compression-Using-Huffman-Coding/README.md

 ## Author

-Implemented by Daniel Green

-For learning data compression and low-level algorithm implementation.
+Implemented by Daniel Green for learning data compression and low-level algorithm implementation.

 ## References
 - Inspired by course materials and lecture content from **Prof. Arup Guha**